Abirpal202049/CheckoutPage/README.md

 - React Credit Card Validation: Integrate the React Credit Card Validation library to validate credit card information on the client side for a secure and user-friendly checkout experience.

+## Challenge's faced during the
+### Challenge 1: Integrating API in tailwind.config.js
+The initial attempt to call the API directly within the tailwind.config.js file to dynamically set theme colors proved unsuccessful.
+A different approach was taken by creating a ThemeWrapper component around the global layout.
+Using vanilla JavaScript, the theme properties were set before rendering, resolving the integration issue.

+### Challenge 2: Dynamic Logo Integration
+Integrating a dynamic logo from an API posed a challenge due to asynchronous loading requirements.
+The solution involved creating a Component that asynchronously fetched the logo URL from the API and updated the source once the API call was successful.
+This approach ensured proper handling of dynamic logos in the checkout page.

 ## Getting Started
 1. Clone the Repository: